 Student's Name (please print):

 Parent's Name (please print):

 Home Address:

 Make & Model Vehicle:

 Driver's License #: Insurance Company:

 Policy #: Expiration Date:

 Cell Phone: () Home Phone: ()

-f the vehicle, the primary responsibility for all legal and vehicle on the behalf of the school rests entirely with me
+f the vehicle, the primary responsibility for all legal and vehicle on behalf of the school rests entirely with me.

-I understand that the school's liability insurance sponsored activity, and are secondary to my ance covers only registered CCS students on a school- y personal auto and liability insurance.
+I understand that the school's liability insura sponsored activity and is secondary to my p ance covers only registered CCS students on a school- personal auto and liability insurance.

 Parent's Signature: Date: